How Is Hospice Care Paid For?

-Patients with a terminal illness do not usually have to pay for hospice care.
+Patients with terminal illnesses do not usually have to pay for hospice care.

-Hospice care costs are covered by Medicare (through the Medicare Hospice Benefit), Medicaid (in most states), and The Veteran’s Health Administration
+Hospice care costs are covered by Medicare (through the Medicare Hospice Benefit), Medicaid (in most states), and The Veteran’s Health Administration.
+We currently accept Medicare, Texas Medicaid, and private pay.

 Medicare and Medicaid

-- Medicaid provides benefits that are very similar to the Medicare Hospice Benefits.
+- Medicaid provides benefits that are very similar to Medicare Hospice Benefits.

-- Many other hospice benefit programs follow these same guidelines set by Medicare.
+- Many other hospice benefits programs follow these same guidelines set by Medicare.